DVC: Chat with Welcome Services or contact an Admissions and Records representative at (925) 685-1310.

 Make sure you are checking your InSite email frequently.
 This is the email address that staff and faculty at your college will use to send you information and updates.

-You can also visit our district Coronavirus (COVID-19) webpage for updates.
+You can also visit our district Coronavirus (COVID-19) webpage for updates, our Student Safety Checklist, the COVID-19 Self-Assessment Form and additional resources.

 We are dedicated to helping you succeed in your classes during this challenging time.
 Students should communicate with their instructors and college counselors to request online support and resources.
 Each college has resources in place to help students to succeed, both in terms of online instruction and remote Student Service.